trishullab/LibraryAugmentedSymbolicRegression.jl/README.md

     use_concepts=true,
     # Whether to use natural language concepts in the search. (default: false)
-    # This makes the algorithm equivanlent to a specialization of FunSearch.
+    # Disabling this makes the algorithm equivalent to a specialized FunSearch.

     use_concept_evolution=true,
     # Whether to evolve the concepts after every iteration. (default: false)